katherinedelno/katherinedelno.github.io/tutoring.md

 **Do you help with AP exam prep?**<br>Yes, mock FRQs, multiple-choice review, timing strategies, and rubric-aligned writing will be integrated into structured teaching sessions.

 **When should we start if the AP exam is months away?**<br>Earlier is better.
-Structured teaching builds skills over time; starting well before major tests avoids cramming and reduces stress—and, crucially, lets us set strong foundations in core concepts, notation, and AP-style reasoning so later units build smoothly.
+Private lessons build skills over time; starting well before major tests avoids cramming and reduces stress, and, crucially, lets us set strong foundations in core concepts, notation, and AP-style reasoning so later units build smoothly.

 **What technology do I need for online sessions?**<br>Zoom, a stable connection, and your class materials.
 I teach using an iPad with screen-sharing, so you see me work problems and annotate in real time—just like a classroom whiteboard.
 A notebook and a graphing calculator (e.g., TI-84) are recommended.